VasuSagar/Healthcare/README.md

   After intalling follow these steps to run the instances on your local machine<br />

   **1**.
 Download the zip file.<br />
-    Go to Healthcare-master.zip directory in your terminal/command prompt<br />
-    Type command **npm install** (It will install all the required modules for running backend (Node) server)<br /> <br />
+    Go to your extracted Healthcare-master directory in your terminal/command prompt<br /> Type command **npm install** (It will install all the required modules for running backend (Node) server)<br /> <br />

   **2**.
 After installation of all modules,Type command **nodemon app**.This will run the backend server on our localhost<br />